 Eyesight can change dramatically as we get older.
 It is a natural part of the ageing process and eye muscles begin to weaken from around the age of 45.
-This can normally be well controlled with glasses or contact lenses, however many people forget to look after their eyes as they get older and this can have severe effects on their vision.
+This can normally be well controlled with glasses or contact lenses, however many people forget to look after their eyes as they get older.
+This can have severe effects on their vision.

 Our short guide includes possible elderly eye problems to look out for and the best ways for older people to look after their elderly eyes.